8rightside/retroflag-picase/README.md

-# Retro-Flag PiCase safe shutdown
+# Retro-Flag PiCase Safe Shutdown

 Fork of the retroflag script to enable it to work with Raspbian without Emulation Station installed.